AzethMeron/hwdg/README.md

 No external libraries are required.
 HWDG is written purely in C++20.
 Simply create a project, then add all .hpp files to header files, and .cpp to source file.
 Remember to turn optimization on (flag -O2) for much better performance.
+DO NOT USE CMAKE YET!
+CMakeLists.txt is INCOMPLETE!
+WORK IN PROGRESS!

 # Third-party code used
 Doxygen dark theme by MaJerle: https://github.com/MaJerle/doxygen-dark-theme